Barista FIRE: how I permanently left employment

 Conclusion: freedom is built one stone at a time

 That September 2021 day, bottle of Petite Arvine in hand at the top of my symbolic mountain, represents the culmination of 9 years of patient construction.
-My journey proves there is more than one road to financial independence — and the gradual path, so often underestimated, carries real advantages.
+My journey proves there is more than one road to financial independence — and the gradual path, so often underestimated, carries real advantages: psychological adaptation, real-world model validation, and a seamless entry into the withdrawal phase.

 Frequently asked questions